booth-w/spotify-combine-liked-songs/README.md

 - A way to access the user's music data from Spotify.
 - A way to compare the music data of two or more users.
 - A way to create a playlist with the songs that the users have in common as well as the ability to rename the playlist and add cover art.
-- If no cover art is provided, the application will combine the profile picture of the users.
-- A way to switch between light and dark mode.

 ### Limitations

 - The application will only work with Spotify accounts; accounts with other platforms like Apple Music or Tidal will not work.
 - During development, the app will be in development mode.
 This limits the number of users to 25 and those users need to manually added to the allow list (Spotify, n.d.-b).
+If I want to allow anyone to use the app, I will need to apply for an extended quota which will need to be reviewed by Spotify to ensure that the app is not using the API in a way that goes against the Terms of Service.

 ### Research into Existing Solutions